Gary Gray (politician): Ambassador to Ireland

 On 26 June 2020, the Commonwealth Government of Australia announced the appointment of Gray as Australia's next ambassador to Ireland.
-Gray succeeded Richard Andrews, who left Ireland early in 2020 and had has held the Dublin-based role since late 2016.
+Gray succeeded Richard Andrews, who left Ireland in 2020 having held the Dublin-based role since late 2016.
 Gray's ambassadorship triggered his resignation at Mineral Resources Limited and the boards of ASC Shipbuilding, Channel 7 Telethon Trust and the Perth Observatory.
 Gary took up his new role in Dublin in August 2020 and presented his credentials to President Michael D. Higgins in September 2020.
-Gray is appointed to the role for four years.
+Gray was Ambassador from August 2020 to September 2024.

-In 2021, Gray ensured that the Embassy in Dublin became the first Australian embassy in the world to permanently fly the Australian Aboriginal Flag alongside the Australian Flag.
+In 2021, Gray ensured that the Embassy in Dublin became the first Australian embassy in the world to permanently fly the Australian Aboriginal flag alongside the Australian flag.